Tsk1001/doc/docs/attribution-types.md

 2. User redirected to AdRout App tracking system

-3. User redirected to Store with help of tracking (destination) URL + referrer
+3. User redirected to the Store with the help of the tracking (destination) URL + referrer

 4. User install the APP

-5. When user run the APP, Store passes the referrer parameters associated with install, including transactions ID into the APP.
+5. When user run the APP, the Store passes the referrer parameters associated with install, including transactions ID into the APP.

-6. SDK inside the APP, send to AT system data.
+6. SDK inside the APP, send to the AT system data.

-7. Our App tracking system takes the data and matching the install data with click data.
+7. Our App tracking system takes the data and matching the install data with the click data.

 ![](../images/infografica-attributtion-type.jpg)